dragos-constantin-stoica/designeditor/README.md

 Appzip
 ======

-Couchdb application installer
+CouchDB application deployment/installer.

-Appzip allows you to publish (load) into CouchDB applicaitons (couchapps) from a zip file.
+Appzip allows you to publish (load) into CouchDB applicaitons (couchapps) as zip file.

 How to install